kotv-gaming/kotv-docs/KOTV Constitution.md

 * No racism, except against french people
 * Do not breach games EULA,
 * Respect and/or execute **Community Policies,**
-* Don’t troll about politics, we do enough politics in KOTV.

 Rights:
 * Bear KOTV tag in-game,